bufferapp/android-guidelines/project_style_guidelines.md

             .perform(scrollTo())
             .check(matches(isDisplayed()))

-Chaining calls in this style not only helps us stick to less than 100 characaters per line but it also makes it easy to read the chain of events taking place in espresso tests.
+Chaining calls in this style not only helps us stick to less than 100 characters per line but it also makes it easy to read the chain of events taking place in espresso tests.

 # 3. Gradle Style